Jennifer Newstead Sells 250 Shares of Facebook, Inc. (NASDAQ:FB) Stock

 - On Thursday, May 20th, Jennifer Newstead sold 250 shares of Facebook stock.
 The stock was sold at an average price of $313.36, for a total value of $78,340.00.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-KFA Private Wealth Group LLC grew its position in Facebook by 2.0% during the second quarter.
-KFA Private Wealth Group LLC now owns 1,513 shares of the social networking company’s stock worth $526,000 after buying an additional 30 shares in the last quarter.
-Fragasso Group Inc. grew its position in Facebook by 3.4% during the first quarter.
-Fragasso Group Inc. now owns 932 shares of the social networking company’s stock worth $275,000 after buying an additional 31 shares in the last quarter.
-Annex Advisory Services LLC grew its position in Facebook by 1.3% during the first quarter.
-Annex Advisory Services LLC now owns 2,711 shares of the social networking company’s stock worth $799,000 after buying an additional 35 shares in the last quarter.
-Front Row Advisors LLC lifted its stake in Facebook by 19.6% during the first quarter.
-Front Row Advisors LLC now owns 214 shares of the social networking company’s stock worth $63,000 after purchasing an additional 35 shares during the last quarter.
-Finally, Madison Wealth Partners Inc lifted its stake in Facebook by 2.9% during the second quarter.
-Madison Wealth Partners Inc now owns 1,240 shares of the social networking company’s stock worth $431,000 after purchasing an additional 35 shares during the last quarter.
-Institutional investors own 65.41% of the company’s stock.
+Several equities analysts have recently issued reports on FB shares.
+KGI Securities started coverage on Facebook in a research report on Wednesday, June 2nd.
+They set an “outperform” rating and a $420.00 target price for the company.
+Piper Sandler reiterated a “neutral” rating and issued a $385.00 price objective (up from $335.00) on shares of Facebook in a research report on Thursday.
+Evercore ISI boosted their price objective on Facebook from $400.00 to $450.00 and gave the company an “outperform” rating in a research report on Thursday.
+JPMorgan Chase & Co. set a $450.00 price objective on Facebook in a research report on Thursday.
+Finally, HSBC boosted their price objective on Facebook from $220.00 to $275.00 and gave the company a “reduce” rating in a research report on Tuesday, May 25th.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-six have given a buy rating and one has assigned a strong buy rating to the stock.
+The company has a consensus rating of “Buy” and an average price target of $398.02.

-Several brokerages have issued reports on FB.
-KeyCorp increased their price target on Facebook from $360.00 to $414.00 and gave the stock an “overweight” rating in a report on Thursday, April 29th.
-Credit Suisse Group increased their price target on Facebook from $400.00 to $480.00 and gave the stock an “outperform” rating in a report on Friday.
-Stifel Nicolaus increased their price target on Facebook from $340.00 to $350.00 and gave the stock a “buy” rating in a report on Tuesday, April 27th.
-Robert W. Baird increased their price target on Facebook from $320.00 to $340.00 in a report on Thursday, April 29th.
-Finally, Raymond James raised their target price on Facebook from $360.00 to $415.00 and gave the company a “strong-buy” rating in a report on Thursday, April 29th.
-They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-three have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and a consensus target price of $378.58.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+RBA Wealth Management LLC acquired a new stake in shares of Facebook during the 1st quarter worth $25,000.
+TFO TDC LLC acquired a new stake in shares of Facebook during the 1st quarter worth $29,000.
+Baron Financial Group LLC boosted its stake in Facebook by 71.4% in the first quarter.
+Baron Financial Group LLC now owns 120 shares of the social networking company’s stock valued at $35,000 after buying an additional 50 shares in the last quarter.
+Albion Financial Group UT acquired a new stake in Facebook in the fourth quarter valued at about $39,000.
+Finally, Cranbrook Wealth Management LLC boosted its stake in Facebook by 43.1% in the first quarter.
+Cranbrook Wealth Management LLC now owns 156 shares of the social networking company’s stock valued at $46,000 after buying an additional 47 shares in the last quarter.
+65.41% of the stock is currently owned by institutional investors.

 Facebook Company Profile